GRDI-GenARCC/tutorials-and-workshops/WSL_Workshop/WSL_guide.md

 - "Admin mode" in Linux is called `sudo`, which means "super user do"
 - We need to use `sudo` to use the package manager
   - At least for the first usage of `sudo` in a given session, you must enter your password
+    - As noted in the [installation instructions](https://gccode.ssc-spc.gc.ca/bioinformatics_aafc/training_documentation/linux_resources/-/blob/dev/WSL_Workshop/WSL_installation.md) you do not need to use the same password as your Windows login.
+It can be simple as you are already behind a personal login and security is not as great a concern at that point.
+However if you cannot remember your password it will require a full reinstall of Ubuntu.
+Please remember or record it somewhere safe.
+    - If you need to change your password you can use the command `passwd`.
+You need to enter the old password, then 2 prompts are given to match the new password.
 - NOTE: Updates should be applied before new packages installed.
 Depending on the current state of your updates this may be required.

 - If you already have an up to date system here are a few small packages to try installing